alantech/alan/std/README.md

 These `.ln` files are not quite the same as others.
 The compiler loads these files with a partially populated private module scope consisting of all of the built-in events and opcode functions which the standard library can build upon and/or expose, usually with a more user-friendly name.
 The `root.ln` is particularly special as it defines the root scope that all other modules inherit from, including the other `std` files in here, so anything exported from `root.ln` can be assumed to exist in all scopes.

+## Development

+In order to have any change from this repo available locally remember to execute `make clean` before building.

 ## License

 Apache 2.0